playcanvas/editor/README.md

 | [User Manual](https://developer.playcanvas.com/user-manual/editor) | [API Reference](https://api.playcanvas.com/editor) | [Blog](https://blog.playcanvas.com) | [Forum](https://forum.playcanvas.com) |

+The PlayCanvas Editor is a visual editing environment for building WebGL/WebGPU/WebXR apps.
+It can be accessed at https://playcanvas.com.

 ![Editor](https://raw.githubusercontent.com/playcanvas/editor/refs/heads/main/images/editor.png)

 You can see more projects build using the Editor on the [PlayCanvas website](https://playcanvas.com/explore).